 Don’t Create a User Story

 What’s a little confusing about this part of the SPIDR acronym is you should not create a user story for the spike.
-A spike doesn’t deliver any value to the product owner and, by extension, other business stakeholders.
-It provides direct value to the development team—by making them smarter about how to get a user story done—but delivers only indirect value to stakeholders.
+A spike doesn’t deliver any value to the product owner and, by extension, other stakeholders.
+It provides direct value to the development team — by making them smarter about how to get a user story done — but delivers only indirect value to stakeholders.

-Therefore, you shouldn’t create a user story which, by definition, must deliver business value to stakeholders.
+Therefore, you shouldn’t create a user story (yet) to deliver business value to stakeholders.

 To represent the work of the spike on the product backlog, I use the term task, which aligns with the terminology in Jira, the most popular agile management tool.
 In this case, the product owner adds a task to the product backlog and the development team pulls that into the next sprint.